martijnvermaat/wiggelen/doc/development.rst

   `chromosome->(start, stop)` is used where we perhaps want to generalize to `chromosome->list(start, stop)` (or `list(chromosome, start, stop)`, or an OrderedMultiDict).
+* Use flake8 (and automatically run it with the unit tests and/or with tox).

 .. _nose: https://nose.readthedocs.org/